-- 11.6 Councillors not on the Planning Committee are also able to speak at meetings with the permission of the Committee, in line with the provisions of Committee Procedure Rule 12 (Attendance by other Members of the Council) as set out in Part 5 of this Constitution.
-Ward Members will have an automatic right to address the Committee.
-Non-Ward members will require the agreement of the Committee in order to address them. - 11.7 In the event that more than two speakers have registered to speak in categories 2, 3, or 4, the first two registered persons appearing on the register only will be allowed to speak.
+11.6 Non-Ward Councillors are also able to speak at meetings of the Development Control Committee with the permission of the Committee, in line with the provisions of Committee Procedure Rule 12 (Attendance by other Members of the Council) as set out in Part 5 of this Constitution.

+11.7 In the event that more than two speakers have registered to speak in categories 2, 3, or 4, the first two registered persons appearing on the register only will be allowed to speak.
+If one or both of the persons entitled to speak does not attend or confirms that they agree to the next registered person speaking in their place, then the next registered person will be allowed to speak in their place.
 Prior to the commencement of the meeting, attendance of those who have registered to speak will be listed.
-The Chair's discretion shall apply in the event of any dispute in the matter of which persons may speak.
+The Chairman's discretion shall apply in the event of any dispute in the matter of which persons may speak.